MTGmonkey/rust-elaborator/README.md

 ### Run the sample

-`cat sample_in.csv | nix run`
+`cp sample_in.csv in.csv`
+`nix run`

 the output `out.csv` should match the provided `sample_out.csv`

+## Quick Windows user guide

+- Make a new folder
+- Put `rust_elaborator.exe` into that folder
+- Copy your `in.csv`, a list of game names as specified in `Usage`, or `out.csv`, an output from when this program ran previously, into the new folder
+- Double-click `rust_elaborator.exe` to run it
+- Check that `out.csv` is satisfactory

 ## Usage

+# WARNING: files may be overwritten

+The files `in.csv`, `out.csv`, `test.csv`, `copy.csv`, and possibly others may be overwritten and data loss may occur.
+Run this program in an empty directory with a copy of `in.csv` or `out.csv` and nothing else present for safety.

-The program reads a csv from stdin and outputs it to `out.csv`.
-The following command reads the contents of `in.csv` into the program and runs it.
+The program reads a file `in.csv` or `out.csv` and outpus it to `out.csv`.
+The following command reads the contents of `in.csv` into the program and runs it. note that on windows, `rust_elaborator` instead looks like `rust_elaborator.exe`

-`cat in.csv | rust_elaborator`
+`rust_elaborator`

 `in.csv` must be formatted as follows...